MG-RAST

-Argonne National Laboratory from the University of Chicago created and maintains this server.
-As of December 29, 2016, MG-RAST had analyzed a substantial 60 terabase-pairs of data from over 150,000 datasets.
-Notably, more than 23,000 of these datasets are publicly available.
-Computational resources are currently sourced from the DOE Magellan cloud at Argonne National Laboratory, Amazon EC2 Web services, and various traditional clusters.
+The server was created and maintained by Argonne National Laboratory from the University of Chicago.
+In December 29 of 2016, the system had analyzed 60 terabase-pairs of data from more than 150,000 data sets.
+Among the analyzed data sets, more than 23,000 are available to the public.

+Currently, the computational resources are provided by the DOE Magellan cloud at Argonne National Laboratory, Amazon EC2 Web services, and a number of traditional clusters.

 Background

-MG-RAST was developed to serve as a free, public resource dedicated to the analysis and storage of metagenome sequence data.
-It addresses a key bottleneck in metagenome analysis by eliminating the dependence on high-performance computing for annotating data.
+MG-RAST has been developed in an effort to have a free, public resource for the analysis and the storage of metagenome sequence data.
+The service removes one of the primary bottlenecks in metagenome analysis: the availability of high-performance computing for annotating data.

-The significance of MG-RAST becomes evident in metagenomic and metatranscriptomic studies, where the processing of large datasets often requires computationally intensive analyses.
-With the substantial reduction in sequencing costs in recent years, scientists can generate vast amounts of data.
-However, the limiting factor has shifted to computing costs.
-For example, a recent University of Maryland study estimated a cost exceeding $5 million per terabase using their CLOVR metagenome analysis pipeline.
-As sequence datasets' size and number continue to grow, the associated analysis costs are expected to rise.
+Metagenomic and metatranscriptomic studies involve the processing of large datasets, and therefore they can require computationally expensive analysis.
+Nowadays, scientists are able to generate such volumes of data because, in recent years, the sequencing costs have reduced dramatically.
+This fact has shifted the limiting factor to the computing costs:for instance, a recent study of the University of Maryland, estimated a cost of more than $5 million per terabase using their CLOVR metagenome analysis pipeline.
+As the size and number of sequence datasets continue to increase, costs related to their analysis will continue to rise.

-Beyond analysis, MG-RAST functions as a repository tool for metagenomic data.
-Metadata collection and interpretation are crucial for genomic and metagenomic studies.
-MG-RAST addresses challenges related to the exchange, curation, and distribution of this information.
-The system has embraced minimal checklist standards and biome-specific environmental packages established by the Genomics Standards Consortium.
-Furthermore, MG-RAST provides a user-friendly uploader for capturing metadata at the time of data submission.
+Additionally, MG-RAST also works as a repository tool for metagenomic data.
+Metadata collection and interpretation is vital for genomic and metagenomic studies, and challenges in this regard include the exchange, curation, and distribution of this information.
+The MG-RAST system has been an early adopter of the minimal checklist standards and the expanded biome-specific environmental packages devised by the Genomics Standards Consortium, and provides an easy-to-use uploader for metadata capture at the time of data submission.

 Pipeline for metagenomic data analysis

-The MG-RAST application provides a comprehensive suite of services, including automated quality control, annotation, comparative analysis, and archiving for metagenomic and amplicon sequences.
-It utilizes a combination of various bioinformatics tools to achieve these functionalities.
-Originally designed for metagenomic data analysis, MG-RAST also extends support to amplicon sequences (16S, 18S, and ITS) and metatranscriptome (RNA-seq) sequences processing.
-However, it's important to note that MG-RAST currently lacks the capability to predict coding regions from eukaryotes, limiting its utility for eukaryotic metagenome analysis.
+The MG-RAST application offers automated quality control, annotation, comparative analysis and archiving service of metagenomic and amplicon sequences using a combination of several bioinformatics tools.
+The application was built to analyze metagenomic data, but it also supports amplicon (16S, 18S, and ITS) sequences and metatranscriptome (RNA-seq) sequences processing.
+Presently, MG-RAST is not capable of predicting coding regions from eukaryotes and therefore it is of limited use for eukaryotic metagenomes analysis.

-The MG-RAST pipeline can be segmented into five distinct stages:
+The pipeline of MG-RAST can be divided into five stages: